richardcrng/tempel-des-schreckens/RULES.md

 - "In my four cards, I have 3 Gold and 1 Empty - odds are good here!"
 - "Ah, so in my four cards I have 1 Gold, 1 Fire and 2 Empty - probably best to look elsewhere."

-However, just like role assignment, *individual chamber distributions are secret* - which means that there's an element of deduction, since some people may be lying about what they have.
+However, just like role assignment, *individual chamber distributions are secret* - which means that there's an element of deduction, since some people may be bluffing about what they have.

 (For example: a Guardian sitting on lots of Gold might artificially inflate their Fire count, to try to protect their Gold; conversely, a Guardian sitting on Fire might artificially inflate their Gold count, to try to draw the Adventurers towards the Fire.
 See [Strategy](STRATEGY.md) for more.)